fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

 - Converting and
 - Validating your Excel controlled vocabularies

-The structure is as following:
+The structure is as follows:

 ```bash
 ├── .github